Indigenous Peoples Space: Dedication to Indigenous Peoples

-Future use

 The short-term vision of the Indigenous Peoples Space will provide the opportunity for engagement between the Indigenous partners, and peoples to determine the future design of the space.
 On its first floor, the building currently houses a gallery of contemporary Indigenous artefacts that offer non-Indigenous peoples an honest representation of Indigenous culture and society in the 21st century.
-The second floor currently holds offices, and conference rooms.
-The short term use of the building is expected "...to last until spring 2022, when the design of the building for the long-term will be finalized".
+The second floor currently holds offices and conference rooms.
+The short-term use of the building is expected "...to last until spring 2022, when the design of the building for the long-term will be finalized".